redpanda-data/connect/website/cookbooks/enrichments.md

 We will start off by configuring a single enrichment, then we will move onto a workflow of enrichments with a network of dependencies.

-Each enrichment will be performed in parallel across a batch of streamed documents.
+Each enrichment will be performed in parallel across a [pre-batched][batching] stream of documents.
 Workflow enrichments that do not depend on each other will also be performed in parallel, making this orchestration method very efficient.

 The imaginary problem we are going to solve is applying a set of NLP based enrichments to a feed of articles in order to detect fake news.
 We will be